N-Jaro/national_ml/data/script/ReadMe.md

 1. Move original HUC boundaries to HUC folder

-2. Create tools set for visualization patch center and patch size. setting in config.py VISUALIZE_POINTS.
+2. Create tools set for visualization patch centers and patches. setting in config.py VISUALIZE_POINTS. patch center will visualized as 'visualization.html' and patches will visualized as 'test.html',

 3. Get patches and auto downloads(Highly recommend to run only a portion of the code during testing (comment out the rest in gee_tools), as running the full workflow can be time-consuming.)